dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">Shoto Yamada</h2>
 		<p>PhD Candidate</p>
-		<p>Shoto Yamada is a Ph.D. candidate, co-supervised by Prof. Xenia Kobeleva and Prof. Robert Schmidt.
-He officially joined the Computational Neurology Research Group in October 2024, following his master's thesis project with the same group earlier that year.</p>
-Shoto obtained a Master's degree in Cognitive Science from Ruhr University Bochum.
-His research focuses on developing and applying probabilistic machine learning techniques to analyze electrophysiology data.
-Currently, he is working on developing a Bayesian Hidden Markov Model to detect transient oscillations, contributing to advancements in understanding neural dynamics.
+		<p>Shoto Yamada is a PhD candidate at Ruhr University Bochum, co-supervised by Prof. Dr. Xenia Kobeleva and Prof. Dr. Robert Schmidt.
+He joined the Computational Neurology Research Group in late 2024, following his Master's thesis project that was also supervised by Prof. Kobeleva.
+Shoto holds a Master's degree in Cognitive Science from Ruhr University Bochum and focuses on the development and application of probabilistic machine learning techniques for the analysis of electrophysiology data.
+Currently, he is working on developing a Bayesian Hidden Markov Model to detect transient oscillations, contributing to advancements in understanding neural dynamics.</p>
 	</div>
 </div>